 - The Coronavirus Business Interruption Loan Scheme offers loans that are interest free for 12 months.

-- Mortgage providers are offer 3 month mortgage payment holidays.
+- Mortgage providers are offering 3 month mortgage payment holidays.

 - If renting, rent payment holidays can be negotiated.